-Lakshmi Cottage – a simple and clean guesthouse in Mamallapuram where I spent two days.
+Lakshmi Cottage – a simple clean guesthouse in Mamallapuram (Mahabalipuram) where I stayed for two days.
 Lakshmi is a goddess of wealth in Indian mythology.
-Hence the name has a business idea behind it.

-I first went to the Shore Temple which, as it turned out, was about to close in one hour.
+Upon immediate arrival, however, I first headed to the Shore Temple located at the coast.
+As it turned out, the temple was about to close in one hour.
 The admission fee was 250 rupees for foreigners, so I decided to come back earlier the following day.

-On the way street sellers were approaching me as usual.
+On my way back the street vendors were “attacking” as usual.
 One of them drew my attention.
-The person’s name was Ravi; he turned out to be a very interesting person and a stone sculptor.
-There are many sculptors in the town; you can even learn the trade in 4 years in a local vocational college.
+The man’s name was Ravi; he turned out to be a very interesting person and a stone sculptor.
+There are many sculptors in town.
+You can even learn the trade in 4 years in the local vocational college.
 Ravi and I had a solid conversation about life sipping tea with milk.

 Some typical stone-carved exhibits on the streets of Mamallapuram.

-While we were talking, Ravi’s friend approached us – Denis from Russia, another interesting character with an interesting destiny.
-Towards the evening all of us had a vegetarian dinner at the oldest restaurant in town.
+While we were talking, Ravi’s friend approached us.
+It was Denis from Russia, another interesting character and a freelance photographer.
+In the evening all three of us had a vegetarian dinner at the oldest restaurant in town.

-Afterwards Ravi left, while Denis and I went for a walk in the night town.
-We passed by Anjuna’s Penace – a marvelous Stone Park which I would explore in detail the next day – and ended up in a Shiva temple, where the local religious guru treated us with a lemon drink and explained what the temple represented.
+Afterwards Ravi left, while Denis and I went for a night walk.
+We passed by Anjuna’s Penace – a marvelous stone park which I would explore in detail the following day – and ended up in a Shiva temple.
+There a local religious guru treated us with a lemon drink and explained what the temple represented.

-The moon takes a horizontal shape in India.
+The moon can take a horizontal shape in India.
 Here it is referred to as “Shiva’s smile”.

-Then we strolled the town, along the beach, and back in town.
-I was amazed that in the evening the traffic seemed even more intense.
-I had to be always aware of the scooters flying by.
-It looked like the most popular means of transport in town.
-In the evening the town had a special atmosphere – busy yet somehow at the same time relaxed.
+In the evening, the town had a special atmosphere – busy yet somehow at the same time relaxed.
 I was so impressed that decided to spend one more day here.
-Another impact came from Denis who convinced me to visit the Stone Park and the Shore Temple.
+Another push came from Denis who convinced me to visit the Stone Park and the Shore Temple.